Skip to content

 • Balance: Head-heavy

-• Play style: Intermediate smash-first
+• Play style: Tournament-level, relentless attacking players

 • Made in: China